When we were planning our MidAtlantic RV trip, we knew that we wanted to spend a day in Washington, DC.

 I just used the camera on my I-phone but you are not allowed to take video.
 Get a full list of prohibited items here.

-Some of my favorite points of interest were the photographs of previous Presidents with their pets and the display of Presidential china.
+I really enjoyed the photographs of previous Presidents with their pets and the display of Presidential china.

 This is another tour that you need to make in advance with your state representative.